chatwoot/chatwoot-mobile-app/CONTRIBUTING.md

 ```

-It will connect the native project with sentry project
+It will connect the native project with sentry project.

 - cd ios
 - pod install